kanbanyte/sepb/assessments/sepa/design.md

 # Detailed System Design
 ## Architecture
-The below diagram demonstrates the architecture of the software system.
-The cobot is designed to perform pick-and-place task in a loop which is achieved by having a client node sending requests to the Cobot Action Server continuously.
-The Cobot Action Server collaborates with the Camera Server, the Gripper Server and build a list of joint trajectories that dictate the cobot movements.

-The diagram below demonstrates the core components of the system, their interactions and relationships within a single request loop.
+The high level architecture is captured in the below diagram, depicting the flow of a pick-and-place request through the core components.
-Note that components or subcomponents that share the same name reference the same entity, the repetition is deliberate and intended to capture the flow of a request through the system.
+Note that components with the same name reference the same entity, the duplication is intended to maintain a clear direction of a request through these components.
+As the cobot is intended to perform indefinitely in a loop, a client node continuously sends a request to the action server, but for brevity it is omitted from this diagram.

+Every request to perform a pick-and-place action will trigger an image capture on the ZED camera, the result of which will be used as an input to the relevant AI model to retrieve positions of objects.
+These positions are then used to build a list joint trajectories or gripper trajectories, each of which control different parts of the cobot.
+The communication protocol between the joints that control the cobot movements and the gripper differs in that the joints trajectories are published to a topic whilst the gripper action is controlled by a separate node.
+Despite this difference, joints and gripper actions are performed together to ensure a smooth cobot operation.

 ```mermaid
 stateDiagram-v2